Rifle, Shotgun, BB-Gun, Climbing / Rappelling, and C.O.P.E. Course

-Saturday Departure: Meet at Price Chopper, 133rd & Mission; Saturday morning @ 8:00AM.
+Saturday Departure: Meet at Price Chopper, 133rd and Mission; Saturday morning at @ 8:00am.
 We will depart Price Chopper promptly at 8:30am.
 Webelos should arrive directly at camp at 1:00pm

 Sunday Return: We will return home after we break camp Sunday, around 9:00am.

 If you plan to arrive late, leave during the campout, or leave early Sunday, you MUST contact our Scoutmaster, Rob Day, no later than Thursday, November 6th or you may not get credit for the campout; firstname.lastname@example.org.

 - TROOP 10 SCOUTS: $20 (plus patrol costs) billed to your troop account +$20 for Naish Mini-Camp Activities (Mini-Camp Fees & Ammunition)

 - ADULTS : $25 (billed to your troop account)